 Enter the last name, specialty or keyword for your search below.

-This three-day course is offered during the Genes to Society - Nervous System and Special Senses section.
+This four-day course is offered after the Genes to Society - Nervous System and Special Senses section.
 The goals of the course are to introduce students to pain as an interdisciplinary area of research and clinical practice.
 Topics include the neurobiology of pain, genetics of pain, pharmacology of pain relief, clinical pain assessment and the affective component of pain experience.
 Lecture, small-group discussion, team-based learning, prescription-writing labs, reflective writing and clinical correlations are all used in the course.

 After participating in this course, medical students will be able to:

 - Know the IASP definition of pain and be able to describe the prevalence and neurobiology of pain.

 - Link genetic variability to clinical variability in pain processing, response to therapies and vulnerability to disease-causing pain.

 - Understand the relationship between patients, physicians and medical systems in delivery of clinically excellent pain management.